msn0/a6-examples/README.md

 NOTE: `*.png` files are stored in LFS so you should install [git-lfs](https://git-lfs.github.com/) if you want to run visual regression tests and push screenshots.

-Run VRT tests (json-server should be up and tunning):
+Run VRT tests (json-server should be up and running):

 ```sh
 $ npx jest